Waste

 Although the HTM 07-01 is relevant to all four UK countries, some countries have adopted the guidance to suit their devolved health systems.
 Therefore, differences exist concerning some practices and the colour coding of waste containers.

-• All healthcare organisations should have a waste policy that specifies how it manages Waste and identifies who is responsible for it.
+- All healthcare organisations should have a waste policy that specifies how they manage waste and identifies who is responsible for it.

 Sharps containers